webspresso

 ORM & database

 The ORM layers Knex with Zod: column metadata lives on Zod schemas via zdb helpers (zdb.id(), zdb.uuid(), zdb.nanoid(), zdb.string(), foreign keys, relations, soft deletes, …).
 Repositories provide findById, query() with pagination, transactions, and migrations via the same Knex instance.
+Optional query caching is enabled with createDatabase({ cache: true }) or a cache: { defaultStrategy, memory, provider } object; see below.

 Schema helpers (zdb)